tergav17/IshkurCPM/README.md

 Currently, the IDE driver allocates 32MB of the disk.
 This is divided up into four 8MB partitions, and mapped to A: - D: respectivly.
 The IDE drive must be at least 32MB in size, and free of any errors.

+The bootstrap and driver code expect the NABU-IDE to have a I/O base of `0xC0`.
+Therefore, the card must be placed in the first slot / be the first card in the daisy chain.

 ## Building
 ### Windows
 In order to build on Windows, ensure the following programs are installed: